 To be eligible to participate in the Mills cross-registration program you must be:

-A sophomore, junior or senior, registered in at least three Mills credits, with a minimum cumulative GPA of 2.00; or
+A sophomore, junior or senior, registered in at least 12 Mills credits, with a minimum cumulative GPA of 2.00; or

 A graduate student, enrolled at least part time, with department approval.
 Note that graduate students will not receive credit for lower-division undergraduate courses.

-Part-time undergraduate students carrying at least one Mills credit are eligible for cross-registration.
+Part-time undergraduate students carrying at least three semester credits are eligible for cross-registration.
 The student will be charged for the cross-registration course at the current per-credit tuition rate.

 Seniors and graduate students in their last term of attendance may cross-register but should note that the time to process the cross-registration transcript will delay the posting of the Mills degree and release of the diploma.